dmitrymyl/dmitrymyl/README.md

 # Hi there 👋

-My name's Dmitry, i'm a PhD student at Gerlich lab, Institute of Molecular Biotechnology, Vienna BioCenter.
+My name's Dmitry, i'm a PhD student at Gerlich lab and Goloborodko lab, Institute of Molecular Biotechnology, Vienna BioCenter.

 ## My interests
 - 🧮 Statistics